 Mobilization shall not exceed 10% of the Total Contract Price as shown in the Schedule of Values.
-Mobilization will be paid a shown in the table below.
+Mobilization will be paid as shown in the table below.

-Payment Percentage Payable when:
+Mobilization Payment Percentage Payable when:

 Payment No. of Mobilization

 SOV

 1 5% 1 st Progress Payment following NTP

 2 20% Start of Construction

-3 50% 10% of Price is earned
+3 50% 10% of Price 1 is earned

-4 25% 25% of Price is earned
+4 25% 25% of Price 1 is earned